Predictive variational inference: Learn the predictively optimal posterior distribution: Additional Results and Experiments

 In regression problems, sometimes we are only able to access the summary statistics of groups of outcomes.
 This scenario is common in differential privacy and meta-analysis.
 We consider the same regression problem with more dimensions in the observation:

 where $\y_i\in\R^{m}$, $\X_i\in\R^{m\times d}$, $\BB\in\R^d$ for datapoint $i\in\{1,2,...,n\}$.
 However, instead of the full vector $\y_i$, we only have access to $\widehat{y_i^2}\coloneqq \sum_{j=1}^my_{i,j}^2$.
 The likelihood of $\widehat{y_i^2}$ follows non-central chi-squared distribution, whose probability density function involves an infinite summation.
-What's worse, the model may be mis-specified.
-In the data generating process, we specify a parameter $\alpha$ to interpolate between a well-specified model ($\alpha=0$) and a mis-specified model ($\alpha=1$).
+What's worse, the model may be misspecified.
+In the data generating process, we specify a parameter $\alpha$ to interpolate between a well-specified model ($\alpha=0$) and a misspecified model ($\alpha=1$).
 We generate a collection of parameters $\{\BB_0,\BB_1,...,\BB_g\}$ and choose $\BB$ from $\{(1-\alpha)\BB_0+\alpha\BB_j\mid j=1,2,...,g\}$ for each datapoint.
 We compare PVI with CRPS against the standard implementations of neural posterior estimation (NPE) \citep{papamakarios2016fast} and neural ratio estimation (NRE) \citep{hermans2020likelihood} from SBI \citep{tejero-cantero2020sbi}.
-Due to the Bayesian nature and the mis-specification of model their sequential counterparts perform worse.
+Due to the Bayesian nature and the misspecification of model their sequential counterparts perform worse.

 First, we compare the performances of different methods with different interpolation parameters $\alpha$.
-We find that PVI with CRPS has a robust performance under different levels of mis-specification.
+We find that PVI with CRPS has a robust performance under different levels of misspecification.
 In addition, the performance gain is larger with more dimensions in observations (higher $m$).
 Note that the performance of NRE is good only with a modest level of misspecification.
-The good performance of NRE under modestly mis-specified case aligns with the findings in \citet{cannon2022investigating}, but we also show that eventually NRE can be as bad as NPE, as the problem of mis-specification worsens.
+The good performance of NRE under modestly misspecified case aligns with the findings in \citet{cannon2022investigating}, but we also show that eventually NRE can be as bad as NPE, as the problem of misspecification worsens.